The language around student loans gets confusing fast, but some of the most perplexing terms have to do with income-driven repayment plans.

 “Income-driven repayment” or IDR is an umbrella term for four federal student loan repayment options:

 - Income-Contingent Repayment (ICR)

-If you’re struggling to make your monthly payments and you have federal student loans, one of these plans could help.
+According to the U.S. Federal Reserve, some 20% of consumers who have outstanding student loans are struggling to pay off that debt.
+If you’re having a hard time making your monthly payments and have federal student loans, one of the four plans above might help.
 In this article, we’ll focus specifically on Income-Based Repayment (IBR) and Income-Contingent Repayment (ICR).

-Find out the similarities and differences of these programs, as well as how to decide which one is right for you.
+Read on to compare the similarities and differences of these plans, IBR vs. ICR, as well as how to decide which one is right for you.

 IBR vs. ICR: How are they similar?

-IBR and ICR typically lower your monthly payments, but they also extend your loan repayment term to 20 or 25 years.
-If you still have a loan balance after that time, it will be forgiven.
+IBR and ICR typically lower your monthly payments, but they also extend your loan repayment from 10 years to 20 or 25 years.
+However, if you still have a loan balance after that time, it might be eligible to be forgiven.
 You won’t have to make any more payments, but you might have to pay income taxes on the forgiven balance.

-Both plans are helpful if you need relief from your student loan payments.
-Though they share a lot of similarities, they also have some key differences in how they work and what types of loans qualify.
+Both these loans can help if you need relief from student loan payments, but they have some key differences in how they work and which types of loans qualify.

 What’s unique about Income-Based Repayment?